neuralmidifx/neuralmidifx.github.io/docs/6b_ModelPreparation/ModelPreparation.md

 ---
 layout: default
-title: Deployment Threads
+title: Model Preparation
-nav_order: 8
+nav_order: 6
 has_children: true
-permalink: /docs/6_DeploymentThreads
+permalink: /docs/6b_ModelPreparation
 ---

-# Deployment Threads
+# Model Preparation
 {: .no_toc }

 To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default